aimagelab/HWD/docs/evaluation.md

 ```

 ### GeometryScore
 Python implementation of the algorithms from [the paper](https://arxiv.org/abs/1802.02664).
-If you use this algorithm in your research we kindly ask you to cite our work

 ```python
 from hwd.scores import GeometryScore